jorgebucaran/hyperapp/docs/api/app.md

 <!-- "Outworld" and "Netherrealm" are two of several realms in the "Mortal Kombat" videogame series. -->

-#### `node:`
+## `node:`

-The DOM element to render the virtual DOM over.
-Also known as the **mount node**.
+The DOM element to render the virtual DOM over (the **mount node**).
+The given element is replaced by a Hyperapp application.
+This process is called **mounting**.
 It's common to define an intentionally empty element in your HTML which has an ID that your app can use for mounting.
+If the mount node had content within it then Hyperapp will attempt to [recycle](../architecture/views.md#recycling) that content.

 ```html
 <main id="app"></main>